rukhhhhh/rukh.github.io/pages/writeups/nibbles/nibbles.md

 ### Enumeration

-The first step is to get an idea of the available open ports and the services running.
+The first step is to get an idea of the available open ports and the services running. <br>
-We run a basic nmap scan to see if we get any hits.
+We run a basic nmap scan to see if we get any hits. <br>